 If you engage in coaching with me, you will receive a contract where all this is carefully explained and you will have the opportunity to ask any questions you may have.

-My fees are £80 per hour or £450 for 6 sessions.
+My standard fees are £80 per one-hour session or £450 for a block of six.

 I keep a small number of pro bono spaces for people who are referred to me through local charities or community organisations — please contact me directly if this applies to you.